[?] Subscribe To This Site

 Sounds can appear to originate higher or lower in the image.

-You have 4 main tools to position your instruments or sounds in a mix...
+You have 4 main tools for positioning your instruments or sounds when mixing your own music...

 1. Pan